j4ym0/pia-qbittorrent-docker/README.md

 ## Known Issues

-- "nft: Protocol not supported" - [Issue #16](https://github.com/j4ym0/pia-qbittorrent-docker/issues/16)
+- **nft: Protocol not supported** - [Issue #16](https://github.com/j4ym0/pia-qbittorrent-docker/issues/16)
-This will happen if the host device does not have the package nftables, usually installed with the newer iptables.
-Set LEGACY_IPTABLES to true `-e LEGACY_IPTABLES=true`
+  - This will happen if the host device does not have the package nftables, usually installed with the newer iptables.
+  - Known to be a issue with synology NAS
+  - **Fix**: Set LEGACY_IPTABLES to true `-e LEGACY_IPTABLES=true`

 ## TODOs